Home The problem of foreigners responsible for motorcycle accidents in Thailand

 1 comment 2 minutes to read

-Fatal road accidents increase in Phuket, Thailand
+Increase in deadly road accidents in Phuket, Thailand

 They proposed creating new rules or measures to control foreigners renting motorcycles to prevent them from driving recklessly on the road.